 The major competition to traditional text are apps like WhatsApp, LINE, iPhone Messages, and others have seen their uptake exploding.
 Not just for person-to-person communication, but also for businesses to communicate with their customers.
 From my perspective, this has been driven by the convergence of better devices, new internet protocols, and faster networks.

-Collaboration tools such as Slack and Discord have been widely available in offices for several years now.
-Covid drastically accelerated their use among a wider spectrum of use-cases, and people in general have become more comfortable with these types of collaboration services.
-Just like smart phones paved the way for better messaging, the next generation of collaboration tools will allow seamless co-existence among messaging, video calls, or sharing screens.
+Visual collaboration tools such as Slack and Discord have been widely available in offices for several years now.
+And it’s no secret that Covid has drastically accelerated their use among a wider spectrum of cases.
+In general, people have become more comfortable with these types of collaboration services.
+Just as smart phones paved the way for better messaging, the next generation of collaboration tools will allow seamless co-existence among messaging, visual assistance, or sharing screens.

-Safari, Chrome, Firefox, and Edge have evolved drastically with other web services, and now support advanced communications technologies such as WebRTC that allow audio/video calls, screen sharing, whiteboarding and more.
-Apple, Google, Mozilla, and Microsoft allow users to click on a link on a web page or a link embedded in a message or email and instantly join an audio/video call or any of the other available collaboration tools.
+Safari, Chrome, Firefox, and Edge have evolved drastically with other web services, and now support advanced communications technologies such as WebRTC that allow audio and video calls, screen sharing, white-boarding and more.
+This embedded visual conference software allows users on Apple, Google, Mozilla, and Microsoft products to click on a link on a web page or a link embedded in a message or email and instantly join an audio/video call or any of the other available collaboration tools.
 All without the need to download Apps or register with a new service, as was needed in the early days.
 This new freedom will drive the next evolution in communication — not only for person to person but also for businesses to communicate with their customers.

 I’m biased but this all-in-one communications experience is what Loookit delivers – today!
-Loookit is a beacon for next generation communications delivered directly through web browsers.
+Loookit is a beacon for next generation of visual collaboration delivered directly through web browsers.